 What Social, Emotional and Mental Health provision is there at Manchester Academy?

-Every student at Manchester Academy has a form tutor and a Director of Character and Culture (DCC).
+Every student at Manchester Academy has a form tutor and a Director of Character and Culture (DCC) and a SEND Key Worker to offer holistic and wraparound support.